 Do You Want to Make Indigenous Employment Work?

-I help employers build workplaces that respect, welcome and support Aboriginal people.
-I help develop effective strategies to find and keep Aboriginal staff so they can make a difference in our communities and grow their business.
+I help employers build workplaces that respect, welcome and support Aboriginal people and develop effective strategies to find and keep Aboriginal staff.

 Blakworks has worked with...

 Adssi HomeLiving Australia is an organisation committed to helping frail aged and people living with a disability to stay in their own homes.
 Adssi wanted to implement their first Reconciliation Action Plan (RAP) to improve their Aboriginal staff numbers, grow their Aboriginal client base, and work on supplier diversity.
 They had strong support at a management and board level but were still unsure about what they needed to do, and what it would take to do it well.

 They needed to strengthen their connection to local Aboriginal communities, prepare the workplace for success with Aboriginal staff, train their workforce to service Aboriginal clients, and grow their local Indigenous supplier base.

 Blakworks' The Fast Track program got them on the right path quickly.
 In three months, we:

 - Developed a clear vision of where they're headed and a plan to achieve it